pranayrao/InsightDataEngineering-Coding-Challenge/README.md

 insight_testsuite/tests/test_2/tweet_input

+3) Download the expected_output.txt files and store them in the respective tweet_output folder corresponding to the test (test_1 , test_2 etc.)

-3) Run the following commands:
+4) Run the following commands:

 sh insight_testsuite/run_mytests.sh

-The test output files will be written to :
+5) The test output files will be written to :

 insight_testsuite/tests/test_1/tweet_output